 A Common Injury

 Mia’s story is not unique.
-More than 80,000 ACL tears occur every year, with an estimated 80% of ACL tears occurring during either pivoting maneuvers with sudden stops or improper landings from a jump.
+More than 80,000 ACL tears occur every year, with an estimated 80 percent of ACL tears occurring during either pivoting maneuvers with sudden stops or improper landings from a jump.
 Female athletes are approximately 8 to 10 times more likely to injure their ACL than their male counterparts competing in the same sports.

 Getting Back to the Court — Safely